qwertie/LoycCore/collections/alists-part3.md

 ## Benchmarks

-I finally got around to doing a few simple benchmarks on a new workstation PC.
+I finally got around to doing a few simple `AList` benchmarks on a new workstation PC.
 Fair warning, I only tested `AList` and `BDictionary`, not any of the others like `SparseAList` or `BMultiMap`.

 The first test scenario is this: